calda/calstephens.tech/_posts/2018-11-15-beta-testing-window-3.md

 {% include photoswipe.html images=page.custom-schedule max-height=475 %}

 Since I published Window in 2016, the most common feature requests were all related to making *Window Scheduling* more customizable and powerful.
 In this update, I completely reworked the internals of how eating windows are scheduled to open the door for much more customizable schedules.
-Now, you can set up a Custom Weekly Schecule with different eating windows for each day of the week.
+Now, you can set up a Custom Weekly Schedule with different eating windows for each day of the week.

 {% include photoswipe.html images=page.onboarding max-height=475 %}